Alanocallaghan/baseqtl/README.md

 **ENSG00000159958.GT.excluded.rsnps.txt**

-The table details the SNPs that were excluded fron running NB and/or NB\_ASE models and the reason for exclusion.
+The table details the SNPs that were excluded from running NB and/or NB\_ASE models and the reason for exclusion.

   - Reasons for total exclusion are:
-    1. Missing gentoypes in all samples or homozygous in all samples
+    1. Missing genotypes in all samples or homozygous in all samples
     2. Snp with zero variance
     3.  rsnp with less than ‘nhet’ het ind. ‘nhet’ is the nhet argument in baseqtl.gt